lukeestanton/crash-compass-web/README.md

 The project uses Tailwind CSS v4 (via the `@tailwindcss/postcss` plugin) and the Geist sans/mono fonts from Vercel.
 Global styles live in `app/globals.css`.
 Adjust the Tailwind configuration in `postcss.config.mjs` or add utility classes directly within your components.

-## Deployment

-For production hosting you can:

-- Deploy to [Vercel](https://vercel.com/) for a fully managed Next.js experience.
-- Build and self-host by running `npm run build` followed by `npm run start` behind your preferred reverse proxy.

-Ensure that the production environment has access to the Crash Compass API and any required runtime configuration.

 ## Contributing

 1. Create a feature branch.